Published in

-Marie Denise Villers: Looking Back At Her Life & Masterpieces
+Marie Denise Villers: Looking Back at Her Life & Masterpieces

 Marie Denise Villers was a French portraitist from the Neoclassical period & one who was considered crucial in her time for her elegant art